blawson69/SpellEffects/README.md

 When an Effect is generated, it is moved underneath all of the tokens on the layer so all of the affected characters/NPCs are easily seen and selected.
 The Effect token can be moved and rotated freely on the VTT, and will reposition to be snapped to the grid when necessary.

 ## Target Characters
-A Target token is required to be selected to receive the AoE effects.
+A Target token is required to be selected to generate spell effects.
 To give players access to the effects, the GM can configure any graphic they wish to use into a Target Character and assign one or more players control of that character.
 You may create one for each character, or make a shared target depending on your needs.
 The Target Character will have a token action that whispers the Effects Menu in chat to the player controlling it.

 To create a Target Character, just drag a token graphic you wish to use onto the VTT from your library.
 Then click the "Create Target Character" button in the [config menu](#config).
 Once the character is created, assign players to it based on who should have access.
 Rename it however you wish.